 Float the White Salmon River from Mt.
 Adams headwaters to the Columbia River Confluence

 Driving from Wet Planet’s base in Husum, Washington, to the put-in for our White Salmon Whitewater Rafting Trips, you are greeted and excited by views of Mt.
 Adams towering above.
 As we watch the snow slowly melt as the summer heats up, we are reminded where the glacial waters we have grown to love flow from – the Adams Glacier.
 And, as with any river, the White Salmon changes dramatically in both geography and personality as it flows from Mt.
 Adams to its confluence with the Columbia River.
+Check out our Whitewater rafting trips in Washington and enjoy the fun with us.

 Adams Glacier and the Headwaters of the White Salmon River